 This option allows you to enter the drive configuration parameters into the controller.
 If a drive type code of 1 is specified, F.R.D. prompts you for the required drive parameters.
-For drive types 2, 3, 4 or 5, floppy parameters will be displayed.
+For drive types 2, 3, 4 or 5, floppy parameters (floppy type, step code) will be displayed.
+Only the unit number will be displayed for a type code 6 drive.